ninchistudios/DCS_Missions/OpDiscoBall/SY/README-DB-SY.md

 The Syrian Campaign Area has been divided into rows of latitude, with each row AO the responsibility of a coalition partner or group.
 The primary coalition partners and their AOs are:

-* Misc NATO Members:
+* NATO Members: North of 36 deg N
-* UK & Canada:
-* USA & Israel:
+* USA & Canada: South of 35 deg N
-* Australia & NZ:
+* Australia & NZ: 35 to 36 deg N
-* France & Spain:

 Australia/New Zealand contingent: Task Force Disco Ball